dmpe/django-wohn/docs/index.md

 ## Features

-- [x] Azure Function for fetching forex data (ECB for USD/EUR and CNB for CZK)
+- [x] Azure Function for fetching forex data (ECB for USD/EUR and CNB for CZK) - see a git branch
-  - [ ] See its branch -> Integrate into workflow
+  - [ ] Integrate into workflow

 - [x] Split Backend from Frontend for simpler maintainance
     - [x] Provide [GraphQL API](https://github.com/dmpe/django-wohn/issues/54) for majority of functions
-    - [ ] Setup Frontend to talk to Backend
+    - [x] Setup Frontend to talk to Backend
-       - GraphQL

 - [x] Website: Login (username and admin) and Logout with Social Media
-  - [x] Does not use GraphQL - uses Django templates, etc.
+  - [ ] Does not use GraphQL - uses Django templates, etc.
   - Flow 1: User can register and see his admin site/panel
   - Flow 2: User can login and logout
 - [ ] Website: Add new blog or news section